open/close all folders

 Sam and Eric

-- Break the Cuties: The way they are tortured by Roger and forced into Jack's tribe.
+- Break the Cutie: The way they are tortured by Roger and forced into Jack's tribe.

-- Single-Minded Twins: Sort of.
-They can't do anything apart, and are thereby treated as one person.
+- Single-Minded Twins: They can't do anything apart, and are thereby treated as one person.

 The Lord of the Flies

-A demonic hallucination that Simon sees in the forest that manifest itself via the impaled pig's head the kids leave as offering to the monster.
+Played by: N/AA demonic hallucination Simon sees in the forest that represents the darkness of human nature.
+It manifests itself as the impaled pig's head some of the boys leave as an offering to the Beast.